simon-donike/Histogram_tasks/README.md

 **01_BIL_to_Histogram:**
 This notebook shows how BIL data is read and transformed to a histogram.
-All the necessary steps are to complete the task are annotated.
+All the necessary steps to complete the task are annotated.

 **02_Lincoln_hist_corrleation***
 This notebook reads the Lincoln image and prints the table of values as well as